Rehab Facility Death Raises Questions about Duty to Care in Florida

 About the Author:

-Personal Injury Lawyer in Port St. Lucie FL: A partner at Lawlor White & Murphey, Ben Murphey tries complex disputes that include civil appeals, maritime and admiralty claims, wrongful death, and labor disputes.
+Port St. Lucie FL Accident Attorney: A partner at Lawlor White & Murphey, Ben Murphey tries complex disputes that include civil appeals, maritime and admiralty claims, wrongful death, and labor disputes.
 Mr. Murphey has been recognized for his excellence in the area of personal injury litigation by being rewarded with a 10/10 Avvo Rating and named a Super Lawyers “Rising Star” for the last four consecutive years (2011-2014).
 Mr. Murphey regularly tries cases in state and federal courts around the country, being admitted to practice before all Florida courts and the United States Court of Appeals for the 11th Circuit.